Buy Tyres Online and find the best deals!

 28th November 2016

 As well as preparing your vehicle to face difficult winter weather conditions, you should also make sure that you have the following items with you to prepare for the unforeseen eventualities that winter driving can bring.

 If you haven’t already, now is the time to fit winter tyres to your vehicle.
 Winter tyres are designed differently to summer tyres and provide enhanced stability on slippery winter surfaces resulting in a safe drive.
-Find out more about winter tyres and storing summer tyres for free in our tyre hotel.
+Find out more about winter tyres and storing summer tyres in our tyre hotel.

 Buy an ice scraper to remove snow and ice from your windscreen on cold mornings.
 Ice scrapers are inexpensive, and this is the most effective method of clearing your windscreen.
 Do not use your windscreen wipers to remove ice as they can easily stick to an icy windscreen and this could cause an electrical malfunction.
 Some motorists choose to pour boiling water on a frozen windscreen, however, this may lead to windscreen damage.

 As most breakdowns occur in winter, it is important to ensure that you can contact others in an emergency.
 Keep an in-car phone charger in your vehicle so that you can charge your battery whilst driving.

 During winter, it is not unusual for routes to be closed or blocked off due to difficult weather conditions, road closures or accidents.
 For this reason, Merityre Specialists would advise carrying a sat-nav to help recalculate your route automatically.

 Winter is the darkest time of year, so if you do come in to difficulty when driving, it is important that you can see what you are doing!
 Make sure that you keep a torch with you just in case you need to exit your vehicle or check for damage.